0xPolygon/polygon-docs/docs/tools/dApp-development/launchpad/quickstart.md

 3. Open the `.env` file and add the `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` to the file.

-    !!! info "How to get the WalletConnect project " You can get the variable by creating an application on [WalletConnect](https://cloud.walletconnect.com/).
+    !!! info "How to get the WalletConnect project ID" You can get the variable by creating an application on [WalletConnect](https://cloud.walletconnect.com/).

         1. Create an account and sign in.